 Current Grade in Brightspace: In the Brightspace grade book you will see a Current Grade column.
 Throughout the semester this is the best current estimate of your grade.
 After all grades are entered, including the final exam grade, then this column will reflect your final course grade.

 Grade Calculation

-Smartbook Questions will be averaged and will equal 12.5%.
-Other assignments will be averaged and will equal 12.5%.
-Unit Tests (four tests, 16.25% each) will equal 65%.
-Final Exam (cumulative) will equal 10%.
+All Assignments will be averaged and will equal 25%.
+Unit Tests (four tests, 15% each) will equal 60%.
+Final Exam (cumulative) will equal 15%.
 For a TOTAL of 100%.